Myvision.org Home

 How to Find a Zyoptix Provider

 Zyoptix LASIK is a refractive surgery performed by ophthalmologists — board-certified eye surgeons.
-To find one near where you live or work, you can use the Find an Ophthalmologist directory on the American Academy of Ophthalmology (AAO) official website.
+To find one near where you live or work, you can also use the Find an Ophthalmologist directory on the American Academy of Ophthalmology (AAO) official website.

 Please note: Not all ophthalmologists can perform LASIK surgery, so you should insist on a specialist in this area of eyecare.